|

 might show up as people purchase products and services, demanding higher quality

+and attention to details that they might not have in past years.
 For those in government, and those who sell products and services, expect to see more people who will challenge you about what you do and how well

 you do it.
 The positive side of this is that it will push us toward higher